TosbackCgusBridge-Bot/CGUs-versions/Foursquare/Privacy Policy.md

 We may share your data with our affiliated entities, and service providers that perform services on our behalf, such as cloud storage, IT services, marketing, analytics and search engine and other software services.
 These service providers may be located in countries other than the country in which the information originally was collected, such as the United States and Canada.
 We do not authorize our service providers to retain, use or disclose the data except as necessary to perform services on our behalf or comply with legal requirements.

-In addition, when we partner with a business, we may share your mobile advertising identifier or another identifier, and other data such as inferred visits to public locations (such as a store or a restaurant) or as a part of a chain of inferred visits (such as this device went to John’s Coffee Store, then Sarah’s Yoga Studio, and then after, Jenny’s Juice Bar).
-We do not share your latitude and longitude coordinates, and we do not share inferred home and work location.
-Data is only shared after it has been processed into an inferred visit to a public location.
+In addition, when we partner with a business, we may share data by sharing a mobile advertising identifier and other data, or we may share Data in an aggregate form.
 We may also assist our business partners in combining the data we obtain when you use the Consumer Services with the data we receive from those business partners about online or offline advertisements that you may have viewed (including on unaffiliated apps, websites, and billboards).
-We do this so that our partners can serve targeted ads, measure the effectiveness of their ad campaign, perform analytics and/or understand you better based on preferences that we infer about you.
+We do this so that our partners can serve targeted ads, measure the effectiveness of their ad campaign, and perform analytics.
+We do not share raw location history.
 We may also share data to our developer community or third parties for analytical or other purposes.

 Data That May Be Shared With Our Affiliates and Subsidiaries